yandex-cloud/docs/en/compute/_includes_service/create-instance-via-console-linux.md

 1. In the list of services, select **{{ compute-name }}**.
 1. Click **Create VM**.
 1. Under **Basic parameters**:
    * Enter a name and description for the VM.
-Naming requirements:
+The naming requirements are as follows:

       {% include [name-format](../../_includes/name-format.md) %}